 6.6.1.
 The barbell is loaded in progression.
-The Lifter requesting the lightest weight lifts first.
+The Athlete requesting the lightest weight lifts first.
 Once the announced weight is loaded on the barbell, and the clock has started, the weight cannot be reduced.
-The Lifter or Coach must therefore observe the progression of the loading and be ready to make the attempt at the weight they have chosen.
-This is the sole responsibility of the Lifter/Coach.
-In case of any mistake occurring in the lifting order, either by fault of the lifter/coach/technical official, the final classification of lifters is decided by what the order of lifting should have been if the sequence had been correct.
+The Athlete or Coach must therefore observe the progression of the loading and be ready to make the attempt at the weight they have chosen.
+This is the sole responsibility of The Athlete/Coach.
+In case of any mistake occurring in the lifting order, either by fault of The Athlete/coach/technical official, the final classification of athletes is decided by what the order of lifting should have been if the sequence had been correct.